VolkanSah/Space-Invalides/README.md

 # Space Invalides
 Welcome to **Space Invalides**!
 This is a fun and challenging game built with Python and Pygame.
-My first Pthon game is similar to Space Invaders 😄
+My first Pthon game is similar to Space Invaders 😄 Dont know how old.
+I made an update, now it works in 2024 😄
 ### Note: in docs-folder the static version -but slower!
 ## How to Play